 The more art you create, the more money you can generate.

 Here are some tips to help you create more art during the week.

 Practice makes perfect.
 The more you do something, the better you will be at it.
 You will also be quicker at it.

-If you want to be quicker at creating art, you will have to get in the habit of creating art seven days a week.
+If you want to be quicker at creating art, you must get into the habit of creating art seven days a week.

-You do not have to spend eight hours a day painting or drawing, but you will want to spend time every day to create.
+You do not have to spend eight hours a day painting or drawing, but you will want to spend time every day creating.

 Maybe you like to work on more than one project at a time.
 Set a timer for each project.

-Most artists are still working at other jobs to help supplement their income.
+Most artists are still working multiple jobs to help supplement their income.